TheoW03/TheoW03/README.md

 Its nonprofit structure and focus on ethical stewardship provide a space where developers can work openly and responsibly.
 Moving my projects there allows me to participate in a community that values openness, accessibility, and long-term sustainability, which aligns with the principles I want to support in my work.

-I will however keep my account to report issues of software I use.
+I will however keep my account to report issues of software I use. but for software I work on, I will be using codeberg.

 <!--